Some People (Belouis Some album)

-Some People is the debut studio album from British musician Belouis Some, released in 1985.
+Some People is the debut studio album from British musician Belouis Some, released in April 1985 in the US and August 1985 in the UK.

 Background

 Neville Keighley began performing as Belouis Some in 1983.
 He would sign with Parlophone Records that year and began recording his studio album soon after.
 Recording of Some People began at Good Earth, Maison Rouge and Air Studios in London, with Ian Little and Pete Schwier at the producers' helm.
 In late 1984, recording continued at New York with producers Steve Thompson and Michael Barbiero.
 Some People was released in 1985.
 It did not chart.

 Preceding the album, the first single "Target Practice" was released in June 1984, but failed to chart.
 In March 1985, "Imagination" was released, and saw some chart success across various countries, including reaching #50 in the UK and #88 in America.
 The album's third single, "Some People", followed in June, and reached #33 in the UK and #67 in America.
 Both "Imagination" and "Some People" were also successful on the US Hot Dance Club Songs chart, reaching #4 and #8 respectively.
 In January 1986, "Imagination" was re-issued, reaching #17 in the UK; however, a March re-issue of "Some People" failed to re-chart.
 In July, the final single, "Jerusalem", was released, reaching #98 in the UK.
 A re-issue of "Target Practice" would also reach #16 in South Africa in May 1986.

 A music video for "Imagination", directed by Storm Thorgerson, was met with some controversy as it featured full frontal nudity.
 The music video for "Some People" was filmed in Aldeburgh, Suffolk.